vamsiandavarapu/BankingSystem/README.md

     created_at DATE DEFAULT SYSDATE
 );

-Create Sequence
+2.Create Sequence
 CREATE SEQUENCE account_seq
 START WITH 1
 INCREMENT BY 1;

-Create Trigger for Auto-Increment ID
+3.Create Trigger for Auto-Increment ID
 CREATE OR REPLACE TRIGGER account_trigger
 BEFORE INSERT ON accounts
 FOR EACH ROW